Protecting myself — COVID-19

 When I first started writing this blog, I felt like it was a bit of a selfish blog to write considering everything that is going on, but I feel like it needs to be written because, as parents, if we don't protect ourselves, we can't protect our children.

 For a lot of us at times, the uncertainty has sent our anxieties through the roof.
-We are daunted and feel great sadness that we won’t have access to our usual support networks of schools, carers, friends and family.
-How will we will cope for the next 12 weeks?
+We are daunted and feel great sadness that we won't have access to our usual support networks of schools, carers, friends and family.

->We had taken Jack out of school on March 9th because we were worried about him being exposed to too many people at his school who might unknowingly have COVID-19.
+It was around March 22nd/23rd I realised that my mental health was really suffering.
+We had taken Jack out of school on March 9th because we were worried about him being exposed to too many people.
 It was a difficult decision because if we were going to effectively protect Jack, we also had to remove James from school and stop him playing football which he loves.
-Andy also had to make the difficult decision to shut down his company and furlough his staff.
-We were worried about what would happen to us financially.

 COVID-19 was impacting our whole family.
 I questioned and tortured myself.
 Were we doing the right thing?
 Were we overreacting?
 There was no clear guidance from anyone, and there were a lot of mixed communications coming out from different sources.
-At that point it was even hard for people to work out if people with Duchenne were in the high-risk group (that has been clarified now and yes, they are).
-I really felt communications were terrible from the Government and felt frustrated that we couldn’t get clear cut answers to be able to help our community.
-The uncertainty drove me crazy.

-I wasn’t sleeping well.
-I stopped exercising and was eating so much rubbish my skin was terrible.
+I wasn't sleeping well.
+I stopped exercising and was eating so much rubbish.
 I felt really worried about Jack and everyone in our community.
-I read articles on the proposed plans for deciding who if the hospitals are overwhelmed gets treatment and who doesn't.
-It made me feel physically sick with worry for our adults living with Duchenne and angry.
+I was getting really frustrated with everything and everyone.